discordjs/guide/guide/command-handling/README.md

 }
 ```

-## Dynamically running commands
+## Dynamically executing commands

-With your `client.commands` Collection setup, you can use it to retrieve and run your commands!
+With your `client.commands` Collection setup, you can use it to retrieve and execute your commands!
 Inside your `interaction` event, delete your `if`/`else if` chain of commands and replace it with this:

 ```js {6-12}
 client.on('interaction', async interaction => {